DJ.Studio vs. rekordbox - DJ Software Comparison

 Any professional DJs or producers who need to create detailed DJ sets, but don't need to perform or record them live, will find DJ.Studio is empowering software that will save them a huge amount of time.
 It's also a great choice of Software For Beginner DJs.

-You can also tweak the transitions and arrangements in an unbeatable level of detail - allowing you more creative freedom and expression than you would normally be able to achieve by mixing with only two hands using traditional DJ mixing software.
+You can also tweak the transitions and arrangements in a level of detail that is difficult to achieve during real-time live mixing.
+Allowing you more creative freedom and expression than you would normally be able to achieve by mixing with only two hands using traditional DJ mixing software.

 This is a perfect tool for Creating DJ Mixes on a Laptop - even if you don't have a controller or any DJ equipment.
 It's also one of the Best Windows DJ Software options too!
 (And even fantastic DJ Software for Mac users aswell...)